seancorfield/next-jdbc/doc/getting-started.md

   (jdbc/execute! con ...)) ; committed
 ```

+You can read more about [working with transactions](/doc/transactions.md) further on in the documentation.

 ## Connection Pooling

 `next.jdbc` makes it easy to use either HikariCP or c3p0 for connection pooling.